 To Laura who got me a sweet potato gun AND a potato to go with it.

 And one super sweet video made by my husband in honor of my Nerdy Thirty.
-If you want to see the video head over here.

-And if you have any more ideas on throwing a kick-ass Nerdy Thirty, leave 'em in the comments!
+If you have any more ideas on throwing a kick-ass Nerdy Thirty, leave 'em in the comments!